Home/ Blog / Credit Union Risk Management in 2026: Critical Risks and How to Respond

 3. Cybersecurity Risk

 A robust cybersecurity risk management process overcomes several persistent and evolving challenges.
-Credit unions are operating in increasingly complex technological environments, which expose them to a range of cyber risks, including malware, ransomware, and distributed denial-of-service (DDoS) attacks.
 The consequences of cyber incidents can be severe, potentially threatening institutional safety and soundness.
 In response, the NCUA is enhancing its cybersecurity examination program, incorporating risk assessment for banks and credit unions along with automated tools to improve their risk management.
 The introduction of the 72-hour Cyber Incident Notification Rule underscores the growing importance of timely detection and reporting.

 4. Third-Party and Vendor Risk